 Another of the common ways hackers try to brute force your site is through XML-RPC.
 Jetpack Protect also blocks all the XML-RPC attacks so you do not need to do anything further to disable XML-RPC if you’re using Jetpack.

 Activate the Jetpack plugin and enable the Protect add-on to turn this on.
-This is a screenshot from one of my blogs:

 The alternative to this is the WP Limit Login Attempts plugin.

 Main reason developers release new versions frequently is caused by security vulnerabilities found in older versions.
 A vast majority of security compromises happen through outdated plugins.